Abhaycl/Data-Modeling-with-Postgres-Project/README.md

 In data warehousing, a fact table consists of measurements, metrics or facts of a business process.

+## ETL Pipeline

+Extract, transform, load (ETL) is the general procedure of copying data from one or more sources into a destination system which represents the data differently from, or in a different context than, the sources.

 ## Data

 The data used in this project will be used for upcoming projects also.
 So, it is better to understand what it represents.